Constellations

 White star chart with black dots outlining a chalice shape.

 The stars of Crater the Cup.
-Image via IAU.
+Image via IAU/ Wikimedia Commons (CC BY 4.0).

 Bottom line: Crater the Cup is a dim constellation that sits upon the back of Hydra the Water Snake.
-You can see Crater best on April evenings from a dark-sky site.
+You can see Crater best on March, April and May evenings from a dark-sky site.

 Posted